david-martin/proposals/sdks/js-sdk.md

 ### Config parsing

-A Cordova config plugin is not needed due to trivial implementation that can be done in pure JavaScript.
+A Cordova config plugin is not needed due to trivial implementation that can be done in TypeScript/JavaScript.
 Networking/Logging should be done on JavaScript side as this is a common aproach for Cordova.

 ### Individual SDK's

-Depending on the SDK, a pure javascript implementation may be possible.
+Depending on the SDK, a TypeScript/JavaScript implementation may be possible.
 In cases where it isn't, existing plugins can be used, or new plugins can be created for services.

 ## Investigation